snookgum/projects/data-visualization/march-madness-data-exploration/README.md

 ## Data

 ### Context
-- cbb.csv has data from the 2013-2019 Division I Men's Basketball seasons.
+- cbb.csv has data from the 2013-2019 Division I Men's College Basketball seasons.
 - 2020 season data is omitted due to the effect of Covid-19, which cancelled the tournament.
-- cbb21.csv has data from 2021 Divison I Men's Basketball season.
+- cbb21.csv has data from 2021 Divison I Men's College Basketball season.

 ### Data Preparation
 - I merged cbb.csv and cbb21.csv data